microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

 ### Task 1: Install the Security agent

+1. Switch to the **oilwells-edge-001** IoT Edge Device

+2. Run the following, copy the primary key for the device from the IoT Hub in the Azure Portal and paste it into the `/var/certs/key` file.

+    ```PowerShell
+    sudo mkdir /var/certs

+    sudo nano /var/certs/key
+    ```

-1. Run the following commands, be sure to replace the ubuntu version:
+3. Run the following commands, be sure to replace the ubuntu version:

     >**Note**: Change the ubuntu version "os_version" as appropriate (`16.04` vs `18.04`).
 You can get your version by running `lsb_release -a`.